-Your Ford or Lincoln Mercury dealer, or Ford or Lincoln Mercury Quality Care Center has factory trained technicians who can perform the required maintenance using genuine Ford parts.
+Your Ford dealer, or Ford Quality Care Center has factory trained technicians who can perform the required maintenance using genuine Ford parts.
 They are committed to meeting your service needs and to assuring your continuing satisfaction.

 Protecting your investment

 Maintenance is an investment that will pay dividends in the form of improved reliability, durability and resale value.
 To ensure the proper performance of your vehicle and its emission control systems, it is imperative that scheduled maintenance be completed at the designated intervals.